awayanrichardjr/telehealth_access/README.md

     b.
 To integrate predictive analytics for efficient appointment scheduling.
     c.
 To evaluate the system's impact on wait times and patient satisfaction.
     d.
 To allow secure online payments for consultations.
     e.
-To enable doctors to access and view patients’ medical records securely.
+To enable doctors to access and view patients’ appointments and medical records securely.
     f.
 To implement a verification process that ensures only certified and licensed medical professionals can provide consultations through the system.
     g.
 To guide users on how to navigate the telehealth system.